 - Pay off student loans faster

-- Supplement a full-time job
+- Supplement a full-time income

-- Financial independence
+- Increase financial independence

-- Creative outlet
+- Develop a creative outlet

-- Optimize spare time
+- Optimize spare time and be more productive

 As time goes on, serial side-hustlers continue to build new side hustles.
 These entrepreneurs often find having a side hustle rewarding in and of itself.